Professional Grant Writing

 Writing with clarity, purpose, and results.

 The Professional Grant Writing minor at the University of Providence develops grant writing professionals who understand how to locate funding opportunities through state and federal governments, private foundations, public charities, and venture philanthropists.
-The program trains students using storytelling and rhetorical techniques paired with human-centered programmatic design to open the door to the funding necessary to transform communities, industries, and the world.
+The program trains students using storytelling and rhetorical techniques paired with human-centered programmatic design – opening the door to funding that will transform communities, industries, and the world.

 Program Highlights